 There’s no exact formula for knowing when to see a doctor for excessive sweating.
 Everyone’s body is different, and there isn’t a convenient way to measure how much you sweat.

-But people aren’t seeking help.
-According to the study, 49 percent haven’t talked to a doctor about their sweating because they believe it isn’t a medical condition or that no treatment options exist.
+However, hyperhidrosis is more common than you think.
+New research shows that nearly 5 percent, or 365 million people worldwide, have hyperhidrosis.
+More shockingly, 49 percent haven’t talked to a doctor about their sweating because they don’t believe it’s a medical condition or don’t know that treatment options exist.

-Here are a few clues you may need to talk with your doctor about hyperhidrosis:
+Here are some indicators you may need to talk to your doctor about hyperhidrosis:

-- You sweat through your clothing often and change them throughout the day.
+- You sweat through clothing often and change throughout the day

 - You sweat excessively for no reason, especially in the head, hands, feet or underarms.